George Mercer: Arrest and trial

+On appeal, Gardner's conviction was reduced to second degree murder.
+He was released on parole in 2023.

 Death row and appeals

 Mercer was admitted to death row on November 9, 1979.
 In an interview that Mercer gave in 1981, he claimed that he was innocent of the murder; he also declared that he had undergone a religious conversion while on death row.
 Prison officials claimed that the prison staff liked Mercer, who often helped newer condemned men adjust to life on death row since, at the time of his execution, Mercer was the longest-serving death row inmate in Missouri.